pixelatedseraph/pixelatedseraph/README.md

 i build for the sake of satisfying my soul — and for the thrill of understanding.
-most of my creations live close to the metal: written in c, c++, or assembly. although i am quite proficient in other languages. c is my native tongue — my chef’s knife, my instrument of choice.
+most of my creations live close to the metal: written in c, c++, or assembly. c is my native tongue — my chef’s knife, my instrument of choice.
 with it, i bulid what i dream of.